Is AI Taking Your Job? A 5-Step Income Protection Plan

 The Experience Paradox: Why Seniority Actually Protects You

-This is the part that surprised even the Dallas Fed researchers.
+This is the part that surprised even the researchers.

 AI is augmenting experienced workers while replacing junior workers.

-The data shows an experience premium increasing in AI-exposed occupations, not decreasing.
+The Stanford/ADP data shows employment holding up — even growing — for experienced workers in the very same AI-exposed occupations where 22–25-year-olds are losing ground.
 A senior programmer with 12 years of experience is worth more to employers using AI, not less.

 Here's why: